Congrats on making it to the final problem of the week! Today's problem is a bit tricky but will seem so obvious once you get it.

 reply permalink

-Ethan - 10 years, 9 months ago
+Ethan - 12 years ago

 According to the problem, it wouldn't be cheating to ask for user input that specifies to enter the numbers in order.